Q. My daughter is considering joining a sorority. What’s it all about?

 Q. Will my daughter by hazed if she joins a sorority?

 A. Absolutely not.
-The Panhellenic Council has worked very hard to eradicate hazing at Miami University.
+The Panhellenic Association has worked very hard to eradicate hazing at Miami University.
 This matter is taken very seriously and any reports of any type of hazing (like making a member feel uncomfortable for any reason) will result in severe, immediate consequences for the chapter.
 We are proud of our firm stance against hazing, it is not tolerated under any circumstance.